ahmedshaheen93/spring-core-nots/README.md

 ###	2-Static factory method
 - Static method inside Class
- - which can call the write contractor and instantiate the bean
+ - which can call the right contractor and instantiate the bean

 ###	3-factory method
 - non static method inside a factory class
-	- which can call the write contractor and instantiate the bean
+	- which can call the right contractor and instantiate the bean
 	- when you define the bean you should specify what is the factory-bean class , what is the factory-method

 ## Dependency Injection